-And here he is.
-On Gili Trawangan.
-Learning to dive.
-Just passed his open water PADI as a newly certified diver.
-Well done.
-Happy to go with the flow.
-What will he find?
+And here he is on Gili Trawangan, learning to dive.
+He’s just passed his open water PADI as a newly certified diver.
+Well done, Keane.
+Happy to go with the flow, what will he find?
 Who will he meet?
 What interesting new directions will his life take from here?

 Keane dives with a local instructor, Ozan.
 Just the two of them.
-Newly certified, Keane is diving with Ozan to stay safe.
+New to diving, Keane is diving with Ozan to stay safe.
 The reef is notorious for grumpy-bastard trigger fish.
 Eggy, ugly, bean-heads.
-Aggressive.
-Territorial.
-Sharp teeth.
-It’s mating season.
+Aggressive and territorial with razor teeth.
+And it’s mating season.

 Trigger fish are territorial in a cone-shape, upwards from the nest on the floor.
 If they stay low they’re fine.
 But Ozan flees upwards.
 They are chased all the way to the surface with Keane pulled by his tank backwards away from the mad fish.
 No safety stop.
 Brilliant.
 It’s something to talk about on a night out with the instructors later.